mccormackca/Bioeng_231_final_project_filovirus/README.md

 # [Title]

-[1-2 sentences about the project and this page, with a link to download instructions README]
+[1-4 sentences about the project and this page, with a link to download instructions README]

-## Genome browser
+## Live Genome browser

 ### Assembled genomes